brechtbilliet/brechtbilliet.github.io/_posts/2016-12-21-infinite-scroll-with-rxjs-and-angular2.md

   height="480px">
 </iframe>

+Again, (like I try to prove in previous articles) You don't need to use third party solutions for everything.
+The infinite-scroll-list doesn't contain that much code, and it's very flexible.
+Let's say that you would like to free up DOM-elements and use only 100 items at a time, you could just create a new stream for that :)

 Thanks for reading, I hope you enjoyed it.